10 Best Undervalued Wide Moat Stocks for January 2026

 - Cyclical semiconductor industry dynamics and potential demand softness

-- Significant capital expenditure requirements to maintain technological leadership
+- Significant capital expenditure requirements for technology leadership

-- Competitive pressure from Samsung and Intel's foundry ambitions
+- Competitive pressure from Samsung and Intel foundry services

 | Metric | Value |